Healthy Homes Assessment Ōtāne

 Ōtāne Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is required to all Ōtāne and New Zealand rental homes where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is required in all Ōtāne and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords must keep records of their conformance with each Healthy Homes Standard that apply or will be applied during the tenure of their rental properties.
+• Landlords and property managers must keep records that prove conformance with each Healthy Homes Standards that apply or will be applicable during the tenure of the rental property.

 From July 1st 2021

-• Property managers and private landlords must make sure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of any new, renewed or varied lease.
+• Private landlords and property managers have to ensure their rental properties conform with the Healthy Homes Standards within 90 days of any renewal, new or a change in tenancy.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.

-• All homes which are rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes that are rented out from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Starting 1 July 2024